juejung/juejung.github.io/jdocs/Comp/Projects/Projects.rst

 You can come up with similar projects based on online data.
 I prefer topics that are very local.
 Start with Towson, Baltimore, maybe Maryland centered topics if you can.
 Like `this example <http://www.cs.cornell.edu/~karthik/projects/rateprof-scrape/DOCUMENTATION.html>`_ where a student wrote scripts to scrape RateMyProfessor.com.
+And a follow up `project <ExampleProjectPPT.pdf>`_ where the ratings were correlated with graduation rates.

 2. Survey data analysis
 -------------------------------------------------------------------------------